 With a common name of stinking hellebore it's not too surprising H. foetidus hides its face.
 The lime-green foliage is supposedly pungent when crushed, yet is visually striking against a dark green backdrop.

-Helleborus x orientalis hybrid
+Helleborus orientalis hybrid

 The dark purple blooms of this hellebore match the maroon tint of the new vegetative growth.